stat133-sp19/hw-stat133-christinajin01/workout01/report/workout01-christina-jin.md

 Data:
 -----

+Here is chart of the shots location in terms of the court of the five players we are analyzing here.
 <img src="../images/gsw-shot-charts.png" width="80%" style="display: block; margin: auto;" />

+These are the three tables indicating the effective 2- and 3-points each player made.
+Sections and further analysis of these tables are below.

     ## # A tibble: 5 x 4
     ##   name           total  made perc_made